17 Time Travel Romance Books You Should Read

 6. The Time Traveler’s Wife

-All of the places he goes back to being tied to emotional events in his own life.
+All of the places he goes back to are tied to emotional events in his own life.
 Clare is the love of his life, and you get alternating chapters from their points of view.
 But Clare meets Henry for the first time when she’s a little girl, and Henry doesn’t meet Clare until he’s in his 20s.
-So they’re constantly overlapping throughout history, and it’s a beautiful, heartbreaking, lovely time travel romance.
+So they constantly overlap throughout history, and it’s a beautiful, heartbreaking, lovely time travel romance.

 Author: Audrey Niffenegger